 A data warehouse is a decision support system which stores historical data from across the organization, processes it, and makes it possible to use the data for critical business analysis, reports and dashboards.

-Furthermore, there are some great benefits to leveraging a data warehouse architecture for your requirements.
+Furthermore, there are some great benefits f leveraging a data warehouse architecture for your requirements.
 This includes:

 - High performance querying on large volumes of data